 - Coat chicken on all sides with olive oil.

-- Sprinkle on all sides with salt, pepper and garlic powder.
+- Sprinkle all over with the salt, pepper, and garlic powder.

-- Flip chicken and cook until 165°F. on an instant read thermometer, 5-7 more minutes.
+- Flip chicken and cook until 165°F. on an instant read thermometer, about 5-7 more minutes.

 - Remove from basket and let rest at least 2 minutes before serving.